rbuchberger/jekyll_icon_list/README.md

 item icon set     | default_path + icon | icon
 item icon not set | search default_path | search /images/icons

-When it searches a path, it just spits out the first result and raises an exception if there aren't any.
+When it searches a path, it just uses the first match and raises an exception if there aren't any.

 ### Accessibility